byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ### Conservation As Consequence Of Lifestyle And Work.

-**reGenerative urban living; The cultivation of a mutually symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***
+**reGenerative urban living; The cultivation of a mutually symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.
+Creating possibility for bio-positive economic exchanges to occur.***

 #### Becoming a part of the circle of life.
-The *symbiotic relationships* and feelings generated between *Wo-Man and Mother Earth* (environment) are highlighted, not human and 'things'.
+The *symbiotic relationships* and feelings generated between *Wo-Man and Mother Earth* (environment) are highlighted, not humans and 'things'.

 ***Harvesting Knowledge:*** Through cultivating the ability of observation, curiosity, intuition and imagination.
 Discovering patterns which are alive.
 Cataloging felt experiences, sources in the natural environment, of positive biological, physical and emotional states that humans experience.
 Recreating them in the built and cultivated environments to enhance connection and support emotional, mental, physical and biological health.
+While exploring where and what the surpluses generated are, *revenue streams that connect*.

 Meaningful living; life-giving and life-sustaining with a high degree of refinement and comfort.
 Adaptable to all practical needs of life within an attractive built environment.